jakewmiles/phoenix-chat/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).
+---

-## Learn more
+## Learn more about Phoenix Framework

   * Official website: https://www.phoenixframework.org/
   * Guides: https://hexdocs.pm/phoenix/overview.html